 For a bar, you need to be able to open and start tabs with a credit card that performs a preauthorization.
 Preauthorization is a predefined amount placed on a credit card until the bartender or server closes out the check.
 A tab pre-auth protects your business by validating the credit card and confirming there is enough money to pay for the ticket.

-The best way to know if what the order management interface is going to look like is to get a live or online demo of the software.
-So be sure to spend the time to make sure the interface is intuitive and easy to use for you and your staff.
+The best way to know if what the order management interface is going to look like and what options are available is to get a live or online demo of the software.
+So be sure to spend the time to make sure the interface is intuitive and straightforward to use for you and your staff.

 If you plan on being a cash-only business, you might want to think again.
 According to this TSYS consumer payment study, for dine-in restaurants, 68% of the respondents chose to use a credit or debit card, while only 18% of respondents prefer cash.
 So by not accepting debit and credit cards, you’re missing out on a lot of opportunities to increase your revenue.